Lacrosse in the United States

 The sport of lacrosse has been played in the United States by Native Americans long before European exploration.
 The sport is most popular in the northeast and mid-Atlantic areas of the country.
 However, the game has recently developed into a popular team sport for both men and women in all regions of the United States.

 U.S. national teams

 Every year the United States puts together five teams to compete on an international level.
 There is a men's indoor team, and four outdoor teams: men's, women's, men's under 19 and women's under 19.
 Since the beginning of the men's World Lacrosse Championship in 1967, the United States national teams have won a total of thirty world championships.

 Professional lacrosse

+National Lacrosse League

+The National Lacrosse League is the most popular lacrosse league drawing more than million attendees every year.
+The league is also the oldest lacrosse league still in operation with its first season in 1987.
+In contrast to the PLL and WLL its a box lacrosse league which operates from January to June.
+Because of these differing schedules, many current professional lacrosse players will start the year off in box lacrosse and end with outdoor lacrosse in the summer.
+Box lacrosse is a slightly different version of traditional lacrosse and is played in a dried-out hockey rink and also frequently includes bare knuckle fighting in contrast to field lacrosse.
+Goalies wear pads comparable to the pads an ice hockey player would traditionally wear.
+Games in box lacrosse also feature six players versus six instead of ten versus ten matchups in outdoor lacrosse.
+There are currently 14 teams in the National Lacrosse League.
+They are the Buffalo Bandits, Calgary Roughnecks, Colorado Mammoth, Georgia Swarm, Halifax Thunderbirds, Las Vegas Desert Dogs, Philadelphia Wings, Rochester Knighthawks, San Diego Seals, Saskatchewan Rush, Toronto Rock, Oshowa Firewolves, Ottowa Black Bears and Vancouver Warriors.

+Attendances

+The top 5 box lacrosse teams by average home league attendance (including Canadian Teams) in the 2025-2026 season: